The above figure shows a brief overview of the VuePress architecture:

 - Theme and plugins will be loaded.
 That means all the plugins should be used before initialization.

-- As we are using markdown-it to parse the markdown file, the extendsMarkdown hook will be processed before loading page files.
+- As we are using markdown-it to parse the markdown file, so we need to create markdown-it instance before loading pages:

 - Page files will be loaded: